dart-lang/site-www/src/_guides/libraries/library-tour.md

 maximum and minimum, and constants such as *pi* and *e*.
 Most of the functionality in the Math library is implemented as top-level functions.

 To use this library in your app, import dart:math.
-The following examples use the prefix `math` to make clear which top-level functions and constants are from the Math library:

 <?code-excerpt "misc/test/library_tour/math_test.dart (import)"?>
 {% prettify dart %}